Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 The California FAIR Plan: Last Resort Coverage Explained

 If you've been non-renewed by private insurers and can't find standard coverage, the California FAIR Plan is your backstop.
-It's a state-mandated, not-for-profit insurance pool backed by all licensed California insurers, established in 1968.
-You apply through a licensed broker after being declined by at least three private carriers.
+It's a state-mandated, not-for-profit insurance pool backed by all licensed California insurers.
+You apply through a licensed broker after being declined by private carriers.
+If your home has other insurability challenges beyond wildfire risk, our guide on high-risk home insurance covers your full menu of options.

 Pros